 Logbook loans sprang to life in the late 90s with the first active lender (Mobile Money) arriving in 1998.
 The controversial Logbook Loans brand was formed shortly after in 1999.
 They would go on to become the dominant sector force for many years.
 This business that was controlled by former footballer Iain Shearer would however eventually crumble.
 As far back as 2009 it was determined that their credit licence would be revoked.
 The key issue was fake threatening legal letters.
 That company headed for administration, but the brand/site would live on when Hermes Property Services purchased.
 Hermes later merged with Loans 2 Go in January 2015 that quickly created the clear market leader.
 L2Go has recently left this sector whilst Mobile Money is brokering only.

 This subprime sector isn’t in great shape these days.
-This is the first time that we have compared lenders across a field whereby not one single competing site had an Alexa UK rank.
+There are just over a dozen competing brands and many of these firms don’t achieve competitive Alexa ranks.
 Logbook lending did look to be in a good place back in 2014 when the FCA valued the industry at £76 million.
 In this year 52,580 Bill of Sales were recorded, but moving forward these tallies would quickly fall.
 Many firms also had networks of localised outlets to speed up the process, but these days they simply send reps your way.
 It isn’t clear why public demand has dropped off.
 We’d hazard a guess that expensive costs and poor media press have been major contributors.